bakpakin/Fennel/reference.md

 ### `tset` set table field

-Set the field of a given table to a new value.
+Sets the field of a given table to a new value.
 The field name does not need to be known at compile-time.
 Works on any table, even those bound with `local` and `let`.